Exopy/exopy/docs/source/dev_guide/testing.rst

 Exopy add some other :

-- app : fixture ensuring that the Application is running (mandatory for testing widgets).
-- windows : fixtures closing all opened windows after a test.
 - app_dir : return the automatically set path for the application
 - dialog_sleep : return the time to sleep as specified by the --exopy-sleep option
+- ecpy_qtbot : fixture returning a slightly enhanced version of the bot of pytest-qt.
+Mandatory for testing widgets.

 The other fixtures can be found in the testing package.
 Each subpackage usually defining a fixture.py module in which those are defined.